KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Read-write properties:

-- `int desktop`: the virtual desktop this activity is associated with, or -1 for none
-- `int screen`: the screen this activity is associated with, or -1 for none
-- `string name`: the name of this activity
 - `array<string> currentConfigGroup`: the current configuration
   group path, with each entry in the array representing a sub-group.
 This allows one to access trees of groups with code such as: widget.currentConfigGroup = new array('topGroup', 'subGroupOfTopGroup').
 An empty array means the default (top-level) configuration group for the widget
-- `string version`:  the version of the Activity or Panel

 Functions:

--  `void remove()`: deletes this activity and all widgets inside of it
+-  `void remove()`: deletes this containment and all widgets inside of it
 -  `Widget widgetById(int id)`: returns an object representing the widget with the given id
--  `Widget addWidget(string name)`: adds a new widget to the activity; the name maps to the `X-KDE-PluginInfo-Name=` entry in the widget's .desktop file
+-  `Widget addWidget(string name)`: adds a new widget to the containment; the name maps to the `X-KDE-PluginInfo-Name=` entry in the widget's .desktop file
+-  `Widget addWidget(string name, number x, y, w, h)`: adds a new widget to the containment at the specified position.
 -  `Widget addWidget(Widget widget)`: adds an existing widget to this activity; useful for moving widgets between Activities and Panels